minhphan88/minhphan88.github.io/_processing/Python.md

   The project is an example of data preprocessing in Python.

 ## Goal
-  This project aims to prepare the data for modelling process.
+  This project aims to prepare the data for the modelling process.
 The project includes three sections:
   1. Describing the dataset and its attributes.
   2. Data pre-processing
   3. Exploring each attribute and their inter-relationships.